Devising a Growth Strategy for Pakistan (2): Towards a New Development Approach

 Reform ideas for productivity-led growth include:

 • First, competitive markets are the starting point towards sustained economic growth.
-Free and flexible markets should allow businesses, which have run their course, to exit and be replaced by more efficient firms.
+Free and flexible markets should allow businesses, which have run their course, to exit and be replaced by more efficient firms which may have utilized the best llc services.
 Instead of providing incentives and subsidies to different sectors, markets should be allowed to determine optimal allocation of resources.

 • Second, it is imperative that there are deep reforms, which limit the effectiveness of rent-seeking mechanisms.